Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/retrain-model/index.en.md

    If you kept the default name, it is called *traffic-signs* and appears first.
    ![experiments-and-runs](experiments-and-runs.png)

 3. Click the current run to view the execution status.
-It usually appears first in the list, with the same name as the Pipeline plus a number.
+It usually appears first in the list, with the same name as the Pipeline followed by a number.

 4. Clicking a Pipeline step opens a side panel on the right showing details, including *logs* in the *Logs* tab.